WatForm/fortress/README.md

 The original implementation is due to Amirhossein Vakili in 2016, with testing, ocumentation, and hopefully some modification by Joseph Poremba in Winter 2018.

+## Requirements
+* Gradle must be installed in order to build fortress
+* Z3's command line interface must be installed in order to run fortress (for now at least, we plan to refactor to use the Z3 Java bindings in the future).
+I recommend you don't use version 4.4.1 or lower, due to memory bugs ([such as this](https://github.com/Z3Prover/z3/issues/631)) that have come up.
+As of now, 4.4.1 is the version that is installed when using `apt-get` on Ubuntu, so beware.

 ## Building
 Run `gradle build`.

+It is recommended you enable the Gradle Daemon to speed up subsequent builds.

 ## Running Unit Tests
 Run `gradle test`.
 Running `gradle build` will also run the unit tests.